3and4/Leither/doc/whitepaper-en.md

 The two approaches above correspond to **Object Oriented Programming** and **Procedure Oriented Programming**, respectively.
 #### 2.1 Principles for breaking data monopoly
-**Open Source Platform**
+**Open source platform**
 Microsoft dominated the PC ecosystem with DOS and Windows, and strangled competition in both office software and browser.
 Google uses search engine to control data and influences user behavior.
 FB does the same with social media.

 On the other hand, open source community turned operation system into a public platform with Linux.
 It is the first attempt to open source a platform.
 Similar cases are Android for smartphone and RISC-V for IC instruction set.

 There shall be similar open source platform for collecting user data, especially for **Social Media** and **Search Engine**.

-**Free Data Migration**
-In early operation system, data file can be copied and transferred among different mainframes of different systems.
+**Unrestricted data migration**
 Free migration of data shall be a consensus and primary design norm of operation system.
 Three measures can be adopted to achieve the above goals:
 + Promote data-freedom as a mainstream ideology
 + Mandate that any platform that collects user data must allow the owner to migrate its personal data.
 (European Commission proposed a similar legislation recently)
 + Develop open source programs, such as browser plugins, to facilitate user to migrate data to personal storage devices.
 Once the ownership of user data taken back by its creator, the data can be revived and reconnected with each other.